 What kind of folder is it and why delete it?

 Windows.old stores the information about the previous installation of your OS.
-For example if you have upgraded to Windows 10 you can roll back and use your Windows 7 or 8.1.
-After you delete the Windows.old folder you would be unable to revert.
+For example if you have upgraded to Windows 10 you can roll back and use your previous OS.
+After you delete this folder you will be unable to revert.

 As far as this folder contains the previous operating system data it takes a lot of space on your disk – 30 or 40 GigaBytes or even more depending on how many software you had on your old Windows.
 If you are sure you like your current OS and won’t need to revert to the previous version you may want to remove Windows.old to free up some space on your SSD or HDD.